Guadeloupe: Migration

 Created in 1963 by Michel Debré, Bumidom's objective was to "[...] contribute to the solution of demographic problems in the overseas departments".
 To this end, its missions were multiple: information for future emigrants, vocational training, family reunification and management of reception centres.
 At the time, this project was also seen as a means to diminish the influence of the West Indian independence movements, which were gaining strength in the 1960s.

 Between 1963 and 1981, an estimated 16,562 Guadeloupeans emigrated to metropolitan France through Bumidom.
 The miniseries Le Rêve français (The French Dream) sets out to recount some of the consequences of the emigration of West Indians and Reunionese to France.

 An estimated 50,000 Guadeloupeans and Martinicans participated in the construction of the Panama Canal between 1904 and 1914.
 In 2014, it was estimated that there were between 60,000 and 70,000 descendants of these West Indians living in Panama.
 Other waves of migration to North America, especially to Canada, occurred at the beginning of the 20th century.

 Governance

-Together with Martinique, La Réunion, Mayotte and French Guiana, Guadeloupe is one of the overseas departments, being both a region and a department.
+Together with Martinique, La Réunion, Mayotte and French Guiana, Guadeloupe is one of the French overseas departments, being both a region and a department.
 It is also an outermost region of the European Union.
 The inhabitants of Guadeloupe are French citizens with full political and legal rights.